What do angels look like? What do angels not look like? What does the Bible say are angel’s primary duty to humans?

 What angels do not look like

 Nowhere in the Bible are angels described like the pictures, paintings, or figurines of little baby cherub angels with wings that we so often see.
 Michael and Gabriel are archangels and they are anything but little and cute.
 They are powerful agents and messengers of God that are formidable in their own right.
 Angels are not effeminate looking and resembling beautiful women with wings.
 These are man made concoctions and do not come from the Bible.
-Even Satan, a fallen angel and a powerful one at that, stands some 18 feet tall, and he does not have horns and a pitchfork.
+Even Satan, a fallen angel and a powerful one at that does not have horns and a pitchfork.
 He was perhaps the most beautiful and splendid angel ever created by God and of the highest order, but his pride caused his downfall and God caste him from heaven (Ezekiel chapter 14 and 28).

 What does the Bible say are Angel’s Primary Duty To Humans?

 Angels have a primary duty to man but more so for God.
 They are His messengers.
 They are His agents for bringing punishment and displaying His holy wrath.
 They will be used by God during the coming Great Tribulation as described in the book of Revelation (18:21).
 Even a king was not spared as he once boasted that “I am a god” and an angel apparently killed him on the spot (Acts 12:20-25).